tiiuae/ghaf/CONTRIBUTING.md

 The Ghaf project is free and open source.
 We use [mdBook](https://rust-lang.github.io/mdBook/index.html) and [Nix](https://nixos.org/manual/nix/stable/introduction.html) for building the documentation and GitHub Pages for hosting.
 Sources are written in Markdown.

-Improvements to the documentation are welcome!
-We would love to get contributions from you.

 ### Working with Documentation Source Files

 Please see the following instructions:

-- [Working with Files](https://github.com/tiiuae/ghaf/blob/main/docs/README.md#working-with-files) for information on how to manage files/images.
+- [Adding New Files](https://github.com/tiiuae/ghaf/blob/main/docs/README.md#adding-new-files) for information on how to manage files/images.
 - [Naming](https://github.com/tiiuae/ghaf/blob/main/docs/README.md#naming) for information on file/image naming rules.
 - [Managing Content](https://github.com/tiiuae/ghaf/blob/main/docs/README.md#managing-content) for information on how to organize information in chapters, sections, and subsections.